Lead Opinion

 (b) General policy

-The Court of Appeal believed its interpretation best served the language and purpose of the enactment, adding that as a remedial statute,
+The Court of Appeal believed its interpretation best served the language and purpose of the enactment, adding that as a remedial statute, section 340.1 should be construed broadly to carry out its overall purpose.
+The appellate court referred to Doe v.
+City of Los Angeles, supra,

 We acknowledge the important remedial purpose of section 340.1 and that the measure should be interpreted in a manner that will carry out its apparent intent.
 Reliance upon the general purpose of the enactment, however, does not alter the circumstance that the Legislature chose to deal with the problem of lapsed claims by offering a one-year window period reviving those claims.
 Moreover, the Legislature has not abolished the limitations period for childhood sexual abuse claims, and even a liberal construction does not change the general rule that an enlarged limitations period does not apply to lapsed claims in the absence of express language indicating legislative intent to revive lapsed claims.
-(See DiGenova, supra, 57 Cal.2d at p.
-174 [a rule of liberal construction does not require that a statute should be interpreted to apply retroactively]; Davis v.
-Harris (1998) 61 Cal.App.4th 507, 512 [71 Cal.Rptr.2d 591] [rule of liberal construction of remedial statutes “does not mean that a court may read into the statute that which the Legislature has excluded, or read out that which it has included“]; Gallo, supra, 200
+(See DiGenova, supra,

-Moreover, as we have seen, over the years the legislative expansion of the limitations period has been measured and deliberate, with due concern for “affording adequate and reliable notice to potential defendants, and ‘promot[ing] justice by preventing surprises through the revival of claims that have been allowed to slumber until evidence has been lost, memories have faded, and witnesses have disappeared‘“—demonstrating a recognition that “‘the right to be free of stale claims in time comes to prevail over the right to prosecute them.‘” (Sen. Com. on Judiciary, Analysis of Sen. Bill No. 1779, supra, as amended May 2, 2002, p.
+Moreover, as we have seen, over the years the legislative expansion of the limitations period has been measured and deliberate, with due concern for affording adequate and reliable notice to potential defendants, and “ ‘promoting] justice by preventing surprises through the revival of claims that have been allowed to slumber until evidence has been lost, memories have faded, and witnesses have disappeared’ ”—demonstrating a recognition that “ ‘the right to be free of stale claims in time comes to prevail over the right to prosecute them.’ ” (Sen. Com. on Judiciary, Analysis of Sen. Bill No. 1779, supra, as amended May 2, 2002, p.
 6.)

 The dissenting justices posit that the Legislature could not reasonably have intended to supply only a one-year revival period for claims that were, after all, unknown to potential plaintiffs.
 But we have not been able to identify in the language of the statute an intent to do anything else.
 Moreover, it would not be unreasonable or anomalous to provide only a one-year revival period for hitherto undiscovered claims.
 Although we are unreservedly sympathetic to the plight of persons who were subjected to childhood sexual abuse, we note that the preexisting limitations period, along with the one-year revival period created by the 2002 amendments, afforded victims a very considerable time following the abuse in which to come to maturity, or even middle age, and discover the claim.

 As for the assertion that the purpose of the 2002 amendment of section 340.1 would be defeated if it were interpreted to apply prospectively to the subcategory of third party defendants identified by the 2002 amendment, we are not convinced.
-A prospective application of the expanded period in which to bring claims against this subcategory of third party defendants certainly has an effect in that it deters negligence on the part of third parties in the future—the Legislature could reasonably believe such an application would encourage various entities, beginning on the effective date of the 2002 amendment, to ensure that they would always afford appropriate protection for their charges, in order to avoid the very open-ended risk that failure to protect a child could subject the entity tо suit for an indefinite period.
+A prospective application of the expanded period in which to bring claims against this subcategory of third party defendants certainly has an effect in that it deters negligence on the part of third parties in the future—the Legislature could reasonably believe such an application would encourage various entities, beginning on the effective date of the 2002 amendment, to ensure that they would always afford appropriate protection for their charges, in order to avoid the very open-ended risk that failure to protect a child could subject the entity to suit for an indefinite period.

 That the Legislature has decided that from now on, third party defendants may be liable for a relatively indefinite period in the future—perhaps for a child victim’s entire lifetime—does not mean that the Legislature must have

-Plaintiffs also ask us to consider the public policy in favor of disposing of litigation on the merits rather than on procedural grounds that would result in the forfeiture of a plaintiff‘s rights.
+Plaintiffs also ask us to consider the public policy in favor of disposing of litigation on the merits rather than on procedural grounds that would result in the forfeiture of a plaintiff’s rights.
 We acknowledge the policy in favor of disposing of claims on the merits but must also give weight to the equally strong policy in favor of affording repose—a policy also considered by the Legislature.
 (See Adams v.
-Paul (1995) 11 Cal.4th 583, 592 [46 Cal.Rptr.2d 594, 904 P.2d 1205] [“‘even if one has a just claim it is unjust not to put the adversary on notice to defend within the period of limitation and . . . the right to be free of stale claims in time comes to prevail over the right to prosecute them‘“]; Krusesky v.
-Baugh (1982) 138 Cal.App.3d 562, 566 [188 Cal.Rptr.
-57] [“The policy behind statutes of limitations is as meritorious as the policy of trying cases on their merits.“].)14
+Paul (1995)

 III.
 DISPOSITION